Back to news

 At City Sightseeing, we look after our youth and offer great student discounts.
 With your South African student card, you can enjoy one of the following discounts.

-· Join us for our classic 1-day ticket for only R185.
+· Join us for our student classic 1-day ticket for only R245.

-· If you want to include lunch, book our bus and burger special at R245.
+· If you want to include lunch, book our student bus and burger special at R329.

-· Book a Canal Cruise, with breakfast, for only R105.
+· Book a Canal Cruise, for only R79.

-Even better is our 3-for-1 Kids’ Special.
+Even better is our Winter Special.
 This offers the perfect opportunity for you and your family to hop on board and enjoy the best of City Sightseeing.
-When you buy one adult one-day ticket, you can bring two children (under the age of 18) for FREE, yes ‘mahala’.
+When you buy one adult one-day ticket, you can bring two children (under the age of 18) for R49.
 Tickets can be purchased online or at the ticket offices in the V&A Waterfront (Stop 1), just across from the Aquarium, or at 81 Long Street (Stop 5).
-Only weekends, school holidays, and public holidays are eligible for this deal.
-Therefore it is an ideal outing on Youth day.
-(Valid for SA Citizens and available online only)
+With convenient Hop-on, Hop-off options and over 30 stops across 3 routes, you and your family can explore the best of Cape Town at your own pace.
+Therefore, it is an ideal outing on Youth Day.

-Be sure to keep an eye on our website for all weekly specials, not only relevant to students.
+Be sure to keep an eye on our website for all special offers, not only relevant to students.

-If you are wanting a FREE experience, be sure to stop at our main ticket office (stop no. 5 at 81 Long Street) and enjoy one of our iconic walking tours.
+If you want a FREE experience, be sure to stop at our main ticket office (stop no. 5 at 81 Long Street) and enjoy one of our iconic walking tours.

 Here you can choose from two of our walking tours: